th-otto/MagicOnLinux/README.md

 Without gxmessage you will not see error message dialogues, instead the text will be printed to stderr only.

-You might replace CMAKE_BUILD with "Debug" (to get debug log output) or omit this parameter.
+You might replace CMAKE_BUILD_TYPE with "Debug" (to get debug log output) or omit this parameter.

 Alternatively you can put your Atari root file system (drive C:) and kernel (MAGICLIN.OS) anywhere and configure the emulator accordingly.